"I became depressed after my child died": Throwback video of Ada Ameh surfaces

 Ada Ameh pens emotional note as she marks sister’s posthumous birthday

-Popular Nollywood actress, Ada Ameh, is one star whom fans continuously prayed for strength for, following the loss of her only child, Aladi.
+The popular Nollywood actress is one star who fans continuously prayed for strength for, following the loss of her only child, Aladi.

-In a post on Instagram, the movie star celebrated her late sister, Ajumah whom she described as beautiful and gracious.
+In a post on Instagram, Ada Ameh celebrated her late sister, Ajumah, who she described as beautiful and gracious.

 Expressing how much she misses her sister, the actress also made a list of the other people she had lost in her life, including her daughter, Aladi.